 Consider what ‘checks’ need to be carried out and how best these can be achieved

-Inform relevant school staff who have a specific need to know i.e. class/form teacher and relevant support staff
+Inform relevant school staff who have a specific need to know i.e., class/form teacher and relevant support staff

-Where appropriate use relevant national, local and education-based risk identifying, assessment tools and guidance to support the identification of needs and decision making, such as:
+Where appropriate use relevant national, local, and education-based risk identifying, assessment tools and guidance to support the identification of needs and decision making, such as:

-School/college-based records, assessments, and chronologies, including any contextual factors/placed based risks (add information about school/college-based assessment tools i.e., emotional wellbeing, learning and development, body maps)
+School-based records, assessments, and chronologies, including any contextual factors/placed based risks

-DDSCP multi-agency guidance, tools and briefing notes, for example Vulnerability of children not in school guidance, Children and Young People Missing from Home or Care protocol, Self-harm and Suicidal Behaviour Guidance, Briefing Note: Harmful Online Challenges and Hoaxes, Guidelines for gathering information and assessing the needs of children whose parents have drug/alcohol issues, Practice Guidance Child Sexual Abuse within the Family, Practice Guidance for responding to Adults and Child Victims of Modern Slavery, Male Circumcision guidance, Was not brought guidance, Childhood Obesity: Health, Wellbeing and Safeguarding guidance for practitioners, Guidance for responding to Adults and Child Victims of Modern Slavery, Schools Stopping Domestic Abuse Together Guidance, Domestic Violence Risk Identification Matrix (DVRIM), Safelives DASH Risk Identification Checklist (domestic abuse risk to adults), Children at Risk of Exploitation assessment, Graded Care Profile (neglect); see DDSCP safeguarding children documents library
+DDSCP multi-agency guidance, tools and briefing notes, for example Vulnerability of children not in school guidance, Children and Young People Missing from Home or Care protocol, Self-harm and Suicidal Behaviour Guidance, Briefing Note: Harmful Online Challenges and Hoaxes, Guidelines for gathering information and assessing the needs of children whose parents have drug/alcohol issues, Practice Guidance Child Sexual Abuse within the Family, Practice Guidance for responding to Adults and Child Victims of Modern Slavery, Male Circumcision guidance, Was not brought guidance, Childhood Obesity: Health, Well-being and Safeguarding guidance for practitioners, Guidance for responding to Adults and Child Victims of Modern Slavery, Schools Stopping Domestic Abuse Together Guidance, Domestic Violence Risk Identification Matrix (DVRIM), Safelives DASH Risk Identification Checklist (domestic abuse risk to adults), Children at Risk of Exploitation assessment, Graded Care Profile (neglect) and Working with Sexually Active Children and Young People Under the Age of 18; see DDSCP safeguarding children procedures and documents library

-National guidance and assessment tools e.g. Stop it now (sexual behaviours), Contextual safeguarding tools, Sharing nudes and semi-nudes: advice for education settings working with children and young people
+National guidance and assessment tools e.g. Stop it now (sexual behaviours), Contextual safeguarding tools, Sharing nudes and semi-nudes: advice for education settings working with children and young people (2024)

-Not directly approaching a child or parent/carer about an incident when the school/college have received a domestic abuse notification (SDAT) and instead make general enquiries with the child about how they are.
+Not directly approaching a child or parent/carer about an incident when the school have received a domestic abuse notification (SDAT) and instead make general enquiries with the child about how they are.
 If a child initiates a conversation about the incident the guidance outlined in the section ‘If a child chooses to tell a member of staff about a concern or abuse’ will be followed

-Following the Derby and Derbyshire Safeguarding Children Procedures and using the DDSCP Threshold document to support decision making about the child’s needs and the appropriate level of support and intervention.
-Possible options include internal support via school/college pastoral systems, early help assessment and referral to statutory services such as local authority children’s services
+Following the Derby and Derbyshire Safeguarding Children Procedures and using the DDSCP Threshold document (Please note: this is currently under review) to support decision making about the child’s needs and the appropriate level of support and intervention.
+Possible options include internal support via school pastoral systems, early help assessment and referral to statutory services such as local authority children’s services

 Considering whether the matter should be discussed with the child's parents or carers or whether to do so may put the child at further risk of harm, see Notifying parents